HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/connections/configuration/cfg_portal_to_work_with_cnx_in_sc/config_calls_sc4sb.md

         https://cntserv_exmp.com
         ```

 2. Configure the HCL Connections server type by setting the custom property server.type in the WP HCL Connections Integration Service resource environment provider in the WebSphere Integrated Solutions Console.
-For detailed steps on how to set the server.type property, see *Configuring the HCL Connections server type* in the related links.
+For detailed steps on how to set the server.type property, see [Configuring the HCL Connections server type](../../../../../build_sites/social_rendering/cfg_global_settings_social_rendering/soc_rendr_cfg_connct_srvr_type.md).